mapgirll/Recipes/Chicken Stock/readme.md

 Chicken wings are apparently the best of both worlds for both body and flavour of the final stock.
 However chicken breast may result in a tastier stock.
 Chicken feet add a lot of collagen.

+# OBSERVATIONS

+**First batch**
+- The first batch of stock I made was very gelatinous.
+This was approx 1.6kg of chicken scraps, including 1lb of chicken feet.
+- I don't remember much 'scum' floating on the top of the stock.
+- I don't recall a lot of fat on the top at the end.

+**Second batch**
+- The second batch of chicken stock I made had more fat floating on the top BUT I think this is due to me pouring in the mirepoix to the stock pot with the oil it cooked in (as I didn't want to lose any extra flavour after also browning the raw chicken bones in it).
+- I also broke up the meat off the bone after roasting to add to the stock (not sure if that makes any difference for flavour or composition).
+- I had approximately 2.7kg of chicken scraps (+ feet, drumsticks and wings), but chicken wings were again ~1lb.
+I think I should've added another pack of chicken feet for more gelatinous.
+Also, this time I cut the toenails off the chicken feet (again, don't know how much difference this makes to the end result).

+# NOTES FOR FUTURE

+**Chicken Feet**
+For a very gelatinous stock I *think* chicken feet should make up 1/4-1/3 of the chicken 'scraps' by weight.

+**Volume**
+Volume of the stock will only be a little under the volume of water.
+For water I have been adding *2x + 1 = litres* of water added, where *x* is the weight in kg of chicken scraps.

 # DIRECTIONS

  1. Chop fairly small (but we don't care too much) all of the mirepoix.
 I kept the carrot ends, some peel, onion skin, etc.